philip727/nautilus-sockets/README.md

 let position_clone = Arc::clone(&positions);
 // Everytime we recieve a packet with this event, it will perform this callback socket.on("recieve_position", move |server, (addr, packet)| {
-    // Gets a lockguard for the positons let Ok(mut positions) = position_clone.lock() else {
+    // Gets a lockguard for the positions let Ok(mut positions) = position_clone.lock() else {
         return;
     };